camlee/power-meter/esp32-viewe/docs/WEB_APP.md

-contains a Svelte 5 single-page application with live power, per-channel sensor observations, browser time contribution, rolling/calendar history, daily energy-cycle balance, device information and diagnostics, device setup, independent Web appearance, and remote-display control.
+contains a Svelte 5 single-page application with live power, per-channel sensor observations, browser time contribution, rolling/calendar history, daily energy-cycle balance, device information and diagnostics, device setup, independent Web appearance, and capability-gated remote-display control.
 It is a useful product surface, not a requirement to duplicate every LVGL page.

 The browser and on-device Cycle views are complete for the current product